threeandthreee/Archipelago/worlds/pokemon_bw/docs/roadmap.md

 - Options
   - Additional roadblocks
   - Starter/Static/Gift/Trade/Legendary pokémon randomization
+  - Legendary hunt modifiers:
+    - Catching required
+    - Amount of to-be-hunted legendaries
+    - Whitelist
   - Seen count checks modifier
 - Xtransceiver being required to see certain story sequences (with some of them giving items)
   - Also, dynamic Xtransceiver item that automatically adds the correctly gendered version to the game
 - Running shoes as an item, making mom cutscene on route 2 a check
 - Relic castle room filling with sand unlockable via an item
+- Dowsing Machine as a hard requirement for hidden items

 ## Big update #1 (Stats update, name WIP, required for core)